GNOME/gjs/CONTRIBUTING.md

 For Javascript code, an [ESLint configuration file][eslint] is included in the root of the GJS repository.
-This is not integrated with a git commit hook, so you need to manually manually sure that all your new code conforms to the style.
+This is not integrated with a git commit hook, so you need to manually make sure that all your code conforms to the style.
-Don't rewrite old code with `eslint --fix` unless you are already changing that code for some other reason.
+Running `./tools/run_eslint.sh --fix` should autoformat most of your JavaScript code correctly.

 ### Commit messages ###